-The west segment of Broadway Boulevard (west of Campbell Avenue), contains a number of residential single-story 20th-century period revivals, American movement bungalows, and a Spanish revival school, intermingled with Post-WWII commercial buildings.
-The post -WWII expansion of the road over time consumed front yards and modified the prewar residential character of the road.
-The east segment of Broadway Boulevard (east of Campbell Avenue) is a dense collection of one and two story Post-WWII buildings.
-These buildings fall into two categories: 1) small commercial storefronts and 2) larger character buildings.
+The west segment of Broadway Boulevard (west of Campbell Avenue), contains a number of residential single-story 20th-century period revivals, American movement bungalows, and a Spanish revival school, intermingled with Post-World War II commercial buildings.
+The post -World War II expansion of the road over time consumed front yards and modified the prewar residential character of the road.
+The east segment of Broadway Boulevard (east of Campbell Avenue) is a dense collection of one and two story Post-World War II buildings.
+These buildings fall into two categories: 1) small commercial "storefront Buildings" and 2) larger "character buildings".
 The storefront buildings are generally narrow and adjacent to each other, with front parking, to create shopping centers.
 The larger character buildings are intermingled between the storefront strips, generally standing independently in the middle of a lot, designed in an expressive modern style.
 With the exception of the single family homes located between Park Avenue and Campbell Avenue, nearly all of the buildings within the district were designed for non-residential use and are set back from the street to incorporate some form of front parking.